uxlfoundation/oneapi-construction-kit/doc/modules/riscv.rst

 ``CA_HAL_DEVICE``
   Allows overriding of the HAL to be used at runtime.
-Only supported if built with ``-DCA_HAL_LOCK_DEVICE_NAME=OFF`` - see the dynamic loading documentation in the ComputeAorta HAL repository for more information.
+Only supported if built with ``-DCA_HAL_LOCK_DEVICE_NAME=OFF`` - see the dynamic loading documentation in the oneAPI Construction Kit HAL repository for more information.

 ``CA_RISCV_EARLY_LINK_BUILTINS``